Mathilde Tantot Puts Booty On Full Display In Barely There Thong Bikini

 The final photo is just a simple snap of the sunset as it dips below a large pond.
 The French beauty is not featured in the photo.

-The simple caption of the photo set reads “beautiful day.”
 Her 3.4 million followers went crazy for the skimpy bikini photos and left her hundreds of messages complimenting her flawless figure and asking her for tips on how to achieve the body of their dreams.

 “What is the most valuable advice you’ve learned regarding nutrition that makes a huge difference on your body?” one Instagram user asked the model.